jayashree15n/codestar_firstproject/README.md

 What Do I Do Next?
 ------------------

-If you have checked out a local copy of your repository you can start making changes to the sample code.
+If you have checked out a local copy of your repository you can start making changes this is a first change to the sample code.
 We suggest making a small change to index.py first, so you can see how changes pushed to your project's repository are automatically picked up by your project pipeline and deployed to AWS Lambda and Amazon API Gateway.
 (You can watch the pipeline